 5. Other financial uses:

-Tangible assets can be pledged as collateral in relation to raise a loan or lease agreement but intangible assets cannot be pledged as collateral because these assets do not have any physical existence and it is difficult to label a reliable price to them.
+Tangible assets can be pledged as collateral in relation to raise a loan or lease agreement.
+Intangible assets, on the other hand, cannot be pledged as collateral because these assets do not have any physical existence and it is difficult to label a reliable price to them.

 Almost every business owns some tangible assets because they are highly vital to start and run business operations.
 Intangible assets are either acquired in a business contract or are internally generated by a business.
 Intangible assets add value to a business and improve its future prospects in terms of revenues and growth.
 So, both types of assets have an impact on the functioning and activities of a business.
 The importance of a tangible or an intangible asset also depends upon the type of business carried on by the entity.
 Where for a textile brand intangible asset like brand name will be more necessary, for a business selling buildings, tangible assets like buildings as inventory will have more worth.